-58Alan Westin, Privacy and Freedom (London: The Bodley Head Ltd, 1970) (Westin has argued that "privacy is the claim of individuals to determine for themselves when, how, and to what extent information about them is communicated to others" at 7); see also Alan Westin, "The Origins of Modern Claims to Privacy" in Ferdinand Schoeman, ed, Philosophical Dimensions of Privacy (Cambridge: Cambridge University Press, 1984) 56; Helen Nissenbaum, Privacy in Context:Technology, Policy, and the Integrity of Social Life (Palo Alto: Stanford University Press 2009); Paul Gewirtz, "Privacy and Speech" (2001) 2001:1 The Supreme Court Review 139; Charles Fried ("Privacy" (1968) 77 Yale LJ 475, esp 482-43; Solove, "Speech, Privacy", supra note 37 at 21 (Solove uses practical examples to show the keen desire for control over accessibility: over 700,000 people complained to Facebook when it introduced News Feed, alerting people's friends when their profile was changed or updated even though many of the complainants had publicly available profiles).
-59GDPR, supra note 1, recital 7.
+^{58.} Alan Westin, Privacy and Freedom (London: The Bodley Head Ltd, 1970) (Westin has argued that "privacy is the claim of individuals to determine for themselves when, how, and to what extent information about them is communicated to others" at 7); see also Alan Westin, "The Origins of Modern Claims to Privacy" in Ferdinand Schoeman, ed, Philosophical Dimensions of Privacy (Cambridge: Cambridge University Press, 1984) 56; Helen Nissenbaum, Privacy in Context: Technology, Policy, and the Integrity of Social Life (Palo Alto: Stanford University Press 2009); Paul Gewirtz, "Privacy and Speech" (2001) 2001:1 The Supreme Court Review 139; Charles Fried, "Privacy" (1968) 77:3 Yale Law Journal 475, esp 482-43; Solove, "Speech, Privacy", supra note 37 at 21 (Solove uses practical examples to show the keen desire for control over accessibility: over 700,000 people complained to Facebook when it introduced News Feed, alerting people's friends when their profile was changed or updated even though many of the complainants had publicly available profiles).

-60Satakunnan Markkinaporssi Oy and Satamedia Oy v Finland, No 931/13 (27 January 2017) [Satakunnan].
+^{60.} Satakunnan Markkinaporssi Oy and Satamedia Oy v Finland, No 931/13 (27 January 2017) [Satakunnan].

-individuals - revealing images of them are posted online, their phone is hacked,61 their email and telephone records accessed by government,62 or photos taken of them coming out of a drug treatment facility63 - that we can say their privacy has been 'invaded'.
+hacked,61 their email and telephone records accessed by government,62 or photos taken of them coming out of a drug treatment facility63 - that we can say their privacy has been "invaded".

 From this one initial point emerges: while people can choose to give others greater or lesser "access" to their personal sphere, they cannot - as tabloid editors are prone to say as justification for publishing intrusive stories about publicity-seeking celebrities - "invade their own privacy".
 It is only when someone's control over their private sphere is taken from them that their privacy is invaded.
 That is, at least, the "old media" perspective.
-Applying this to social media is slightly more complex - but the issue of far more universal application: it applies to all of us who post some kind of personal information online.
-It is true that our behaviour in doing this may show a very different attitude to privacy from that of our parents' or grandparents' generation; 64 this leads to the argument, noted above, that such behaviour shows that people nowadays care more about transparency and expression than privacy.
+Applying this insight to social media is slightly more complex - but of far more universal application: it applies to all of us who post some kind of personal information online.
+It is true that our behaviour in doing this may show a very different attitude to privacy from that of our parents' or grandparents' generation;64 this leads to the argument, noted above, that such behaviour shows that people nowadays care more about transparency and expression than privacy.

-To address this argument, we must consider the ever-present tension between the needs of self-expression and sociability and of privacy, used in a descriptive sense.
+To address this argument, we must consider the complex relationship between the needs of self-expression and sociability and of privacy, used in a descriptive sense.
 We draw close to people by giving them access to us - to our thoughts, our vulnerabilities, homes, or personal space; in the case of sex and love, to the most intimate parts and aspects of ourselves.
-What we do appear to have seen in the last few decades is a shift in the relative value people give to privacy as state-of-being, compared to the value they attach to self-expression online as a means of connecting with people.
-Some people undoubtedly use social media to do this in a rather
+What we do appear to have seen in the last few decades

-61See e.g. UK, Leveson Inquiry, An Inquiry into the Culture, Practices and Ethics of the Press by The Right Honourable Lord Justice Leveson: Report, (London: Her Majesty's Stationery Office, 2012) (concerns about press practices such as blagging and hacking led to the Leveson Inquiry as well as numerous civil cases against newspapers, most of which were settled).
+^{61.} See e.g. UK, Leveson Inquiry, An Inquiry into the Culture, Practices and Ethics of the Press by The Right Honourable Lord Justice Leveson: Report, (London: Her Majesty's Stationery Office, 2012) (concerns about press practices such as blagging and hacking led to the Leveson Inquiry as well as numerous civil cases against newspapers, most of which were settled).

-62In the UK the revelation of the bulk collection of communications data by the state led eventually to the decision in Secretary of State for the Home Department v Watson MP & Ors [2018] EWCA Civ 70 finding the then regulations unlawful: they have been replaced with permanent, sweeping statutory powers under the Investigatory Powers Act 2016.
-63As in the leading UK decision of Campbell v MGN Ltd [2004] UKHL 22 [Campbell].
+^{62.} In the UK the revelation of the bulk collection of communications data by the state led eventually to the decision in Secretary of State for the Home Department v Watson MP, [2018] EWCA Civ 70 finding the then regulations unlawful: they have been replaced with permanent, sweeping statutory powers under the Investigatory Powers Act 2016.

+^{63.} As in the leading UK decision of Campbell v MGN Ltd, [2004] UKHL 22 [Campbell].

-64See Nussbaum, supra note 44, for a range of extreme examples of self-disclosure.
+^{64.} See Nussbaum, supra note 44, for a range of extreme examples of self-disclosure.